Bug #114

 improvement!

-Updated by maciejej about 7 years ago
+Updated by maciejej almost 19 years ago

 I'm perfectly happy with the current C versions.
 I was just reporting